 My mind works differently.
 I do have dark thoughts, and I do have moments when I even scare myself, but how I take care of these thoughts is with writing.
 I have written many songs and poems, most of them sad, depressing, and even violent, but I would never take these ideas and act upon them.
 I have never engaged in violent behaviors, and probably never will, even with video games apparently “influencing” me (as some people would accuse).
 Video games have not warped my mind.
 Video games are an alternate reality; in other words, it’s not actually real.
 It is a digital media that you control with your fingers.
 Of course, there have been cases where people have admitted that their crimes were influenced by video games, but I don’t believe the games themselves are the things to blame.
 I’ve been a gamer all my life and I understand how they work and react with my mind.
 If someone sees something in a video game that is potentially dangerous and want to imitate it, then they are not fully aware of the consequences and the difference between fantasy and reality.

 Video games give you a chance to do anything you want: Do you want to be a cowboy?
 Play Red Dead Redemption.
 Do you want to be a badass that annihilates anything in his path?
 Play God of War.
 Do you want to a hero?
 Play almost any game out there.
 There are so many different games and genres that enable you to be anything you want.
 If you have problems, take them out in a fantasy world.
 In a game, you have continues and checkpoints, but that isn’t how reality works.
 Video games allow you to be a different person, and have proved to be very therapeutic for me.
-It transports the player into a different world, a different reality, though fake as it may be when you turn the game off.
+It transports the player into a different world and a different reality, though fake as it may be when you turn the game off.
 When I’m sad, I play a video game.
 When I’m angry, I play a video game.
 When I’m feeling happy, I play a video game.
 Anything I feel, I can cure with a game.
 It makes me forget about my problems, my depression, and my aggression.
 If video games make people violent, then I would have been arrested a long time ago.
 If I can suffer through a mental disorder and not be influenced by disturbing images, how can someone who functions normally be any more influenced than I am?